Wondering if there is any difference between blockchain or DLT? Here is the answer with blockchain vs distributed ledger technology comparison.

 Even though blockchain stems from DLT, it is important for the public, developers, and believers of these technologies to be able to make the right distinction.
-The example of Bitcoin fits best here as it was an open source project that led to the creation of many similar projects, Ethereum, Lite coin, and more.
+The example of Bitcoin fits best here as it was an open-source project that led to the creation of many similar projects, Ethereum, Lite coin, and more.

 Advantages of Distributed Ledger Technology & Blockchain

-The DLTs number one advantage and the reason why it is becoming increasingly popular is decentralization of nodes.
+The DLTs number one advantage and the reason why it is becoming increasingly popular is the decentralization of nodes.
 It removes the big guy from the scene.
 It essentially gives the control of the information and the flow to all the users.